 When it comes to the design department, both the mics are comparable.
 The AT2035 has a polished black design similar to the AT2020, but being a newer model, it looks thinner and sleeker.

 The impedance level is 120 ohms, whereas the impedance of the previous model caps at 100 ohms.
-What's more, this mic has a dynamic range of 136dB at 1KHz Max SPL. in comparison, the AT2020's dynamic range falls at 124dB at 1KHz Max SPL.
+What's more, this mic has a dynamic range of 136dB.
+In comparison, the AT2020's range falls at 124dB.

 Another significant point, where the newer model scores over the older, is in that it includes a 10dB Pad and a High-Pass Filter.
-Also, the AT2035 requires 11-52V of phantom power, whereas the AT2020 requires 48V.
+Also, for the audio interface power requirements, the AT2035 requires 11-52V DC of phantom power, whereas the AT2020 requires 48V DC.